realworldocaml/book/book/testing/README.md

 probability as everything else.
 Given the number of integers, the chance of testing any of those special cases is rather low.
-This accords poorly with the intuition that one should make sure to test out corner cases.
+This accords poorly with the intuition that one should make sure to test corner cases.

-That's where Quickcheck comes in.
-Quickcheck is a library to help automate the construction of testing distributions.
-Let's try rewriting the example we provided above with Quickcheck.
-Note that we open `Core_kernel` here because `Core_kernel` integrates the quickcheck library with some convenient helpers.
+This is a place where `Quickcheck` can help.  `Quickcheck` is a library to help automate the construction of testing distributions.
+Let's try rewriting the above example using it.
+Note that we open `Core_kernel` here because `Core_kernel` has nicely integrated support for `Quickcheck`, with helper functions already integrated into most common modules.
 There's also a standalone `Base_quickcheck` library that can be used without `Core_kernel`.

 ```ocaml file=examples/erroneous/quickcheck_property_test/test.ml
 open Core_kernel